ndmitchell/hlint/README.md

 ### Tests

-Tests can be run either from within a `ghci` session by typing `:test` or by running the standalone binary's tests via `stack --exec hlint test`.
+Tests can be run either from within a `ghci` session by typing `:test` or by running the standalone binary's tests via `stack exec hlint test`.

 New tests for individual hints can be added directly to source and hint files by adding annotations bracketed in `<TEST></TEST>` code comment blocks.
 As some examples: